rust-lang/book/second-edition/nostarch/chapter15.md

 The error shows this type “has infinite size.”
 The reason is that we’ve defined `List` with a variant that is recursive: it holds another value of itself directly.
 As a result, Rust can’t figure out how much space it needs to store a `List` value.
-Let’s break down why we get this error a bit: first, let’s look at how Rust decides how much space it needs to store a value of a non-recursive type.
+Let’s break down why we get this error a bit.
+First, let’s look at how Rust decides how much space it needs to store a value of a non-recursive type.